How to prevent Cystitis?

 If you use a diaphragm as your contraceptive, consider changing it.

 A diaphragm works by containing spermicides, which not only kills sperm but also kills the protective lining of the vagina.
 This means bacteria can more effectively duplicate, and as the vagina is next to the urethra there is a heightened risk of infection.
 As well as this, a diaphragm pushes against the urethra, making it difficult to empty the bladder fully.
-There are a number of different varieties of contraceptive you can try, including the pill or barrier contraceptive like condoms.
+There are a number of different varieties of contraceptives you can try, including the pill or barrier contraceptives like condoms.

-A well known "prevention" of cystitis is drinking cranberry juice.
+A well-known "prevention" of cystitis is drinking cranberry juice.
 However, recent larger studies have shown that it doesn't make a significant difference.

 Authored & Reviewed By